rahuldogney02/react-jest-test-cases/README.md

 afterEach > running 10 time after runing test cases.

 why we use : Some of the case need to clean DB, env setup, or creating constant.

+Snapshot testing
+snapshot of code and keeping in another file benefit of this is when your Application is almost going to or code done final Live.
+Avoiding end-movment chances of bug
+› Press u to update failing snapshots.